codenol/codenol/README.md

 - 🔭 I’m currently working on **INSPIRO**

-- 📝 I regularly write articles on [https://codenol.dev](https://codenol.dev)
+- 📝 I regularly write articles

 - 💬 Ask me about **parsing on python, front on vue**